-🚩Red flag: When you are making a property investing decision, you're considering spending hundreds of thousands of dollars and getting into massive debt.
+🚩Red flag: When you're making a property investing decision, you're considering spending hundreds of thousands of dollars and getting into massive debt.
 This is NOT a decision that should be rushed.
-If anyone that tries to pressure you in a fast decision, you should proceed with caution.
+If anyone tries to pressure you into a fast decision, you should proceed with caution.

-Here are the biggest red flags to watch out for when looking at a property investment opportunity.
-These signs could indicate an outright scam, or simply an overpriced investment.
+- There are several red flags to watch out for which could indicate an outright scam or simply an overpriced investment.

 6 signs of a property investing scam